Jaysicles/jaysicles/README.md

 <img src="https://i.imgur.com/ongi64A.png">

 <h2 align=center>💫 About Me 💫</h2>
 Sup!
 Name's Jay, I'm 18 years old, an aspiring & passionate Front-End Web Developer (Learning Full-Stack) and Cybersecurity fan-more-enthuasist from the UK.
 I do all sorts of things on the side.
-I hope to one day endure a career as a programmer.<br><br> <strong>FUN FACTS</strong><br> Learning Norwegian & Portuguese<br>Purple is my favourite colour<br>I have a certificate for climbing
+I hope to one day endure a career as a programmer.<br><br> <strong>FUN FACTS</strong><br>Purple is my favourite colour<br>I have a Level 1 certificate for climbing

 <h2 align=center>🌐 Socials</h2>